In this topic

 - Log in to the Episerver server with your user data.

-- Upload the completed and renamed Episerver template to your personal directory on the Episerver server.
+- Upload the Episerver template to your personal directory on the Episerver server.

-If you have multiple directories (folders) on the Episerver server, make sure to save the completed and renamed template in the directory that was set up for your CSV files during configuration of the content interface.
-If you save the completed and renamed template in another directory, the import of your product data will not be successful.
+Warning: If you have multiple directories on the Episerver server, save the template in the directory set up for your CSV files during the configuration of the content interface.
+If you save the template to another directory, your product data import will fail.

-If you have loaded the completed and renamed template into the correct directory, your current product offers are available to you in the Template Kit for integration into your messages.
+After you load the completed and renamed template into the correct directory, your current product offers are available in the Template Kit for integration into your messages.

-It can take some time for your product offer, transferred as a CSV file, to be available in the Template Kit.
-We thus recommend automatically performing the data transfer at night.
+Note: It can take some time for your product offers, transferred as a CSV file, to be available in the Template Kit.
+You should automatically perform the data transfer at night.